 A Catholic-affiliated institution in Kansas City, Kansas, Donnelly College normally accepts anyone who applies.
 Federally recognized as both a Hispanic-serving institution and a minority-serving institution, the school's founders in 1949 aimed to create a college for working class students and immigrants.
 With two bachelor's degrees, four associate degrees, and three nursing programs, students learn skills they can take to four-year universities or their careers.

 Donnelly provides several programs for nontraditional college students.
-For instance, high school students who have fallen behind in their coursework, or have not completed school, may participate in the Gateway to College program.
 Students aged 17 to 20 may take courses at Donnelly while earning high school and college credits -- all free of charge.
 The Success First program helps Spanish-speaking students work on their English language, reading, and writing skills.
 Finally, Donnelly's College in Prison program offers courses and associate degrees to inmates at a satellite campus at Lansing Correctional Facility.

 Granite State College, a public institution in Concord, New Hampshire, holds a 100% acceptance rate for applicants.
 The state founded the regionally accredited institution in 1972.
 Now, over 3,000 students attend Granite State and are enrolled in one of the school's associate, bachelor's, or master's degree programs.
 About 84% of those students transferred from another school in order to complete their bachelor's degrees, and 90% of students are working professionals.